NEWSMAKER-Guilty verdict for Malaysia's Najib caps dramatic turn in fortunes | Politics

 NEWSMAKER-Guilty verdict for Malaysia's Najib caps dramatic turn in fortunes

 As a Malaysian judge read out a verdict of guilty on all charges, former prime minister Najib Razak sat silently in the dock at the end of the first of five graft trials linked to scandal-tainted state fund 1MDB.
-Najib offered no visible reaction to the verdict.
-Masked against the coronavirus, wearing a brown suit with red and black striped tie, he had recited a brief prayer, flanked by leaders of his political party, before he entered the dock.
+Najib offered no visible reaction.
+Masked against the coronavirus, wearing a brown suit with a red and black striped tie, he had recited a brief prayer, flanked by leaders of his political party, before he entered the dock.

+High court judge Mohamad Nazlan Mohamad Ghazali sentenced Najib to 12 years jail and a 210 million ringgit ($49 million) fine for abuse of power for receiving nearly $10 million from SRC International, a former unit of the state fund.
+Najib was also slapped with a 10-year jail term for each of the three charges of criminal breach of trust and three charges of money laundering.

+Mohamad Nazlan ordered the sentences to run concurrently and allowed a stay on the jail term and fine pending an appeal.
+"This is definitely not the end of the world, because there's a process of appeal and we hope that we would be successful then," Najib told reporters outside the court.

+"We are always positive, we believe in our innocence, we believe that we have a strong case."
 Najib, 67, has suffered a dramatic slide in fortunes since he was first charged in 2018, after he led his National Front ruling coalition to its first election defeat in six decades since independence from Britain.
-Tuesday's seven charges carry hefty fines and jail terms of up to 20 years.
-Najib, who denied wrongdoing, has pledged to appeal to Malaysia's Federal Court.

 He had faced a public backlash over accusations of rampant corruption in his administration and his family's opulent lifestyle of overseas holidays and luxury shopping sprees.
 In the weeks after the election loss, authorities seized hundreds of luxury handbags, jewellery and millions of dollars in cash during raids on properties linked to his family.